CR Smith double glazing windows review

 CR Smith double glazing windows wooden sill

-CR Smith windows are installed with internal timber sills and surrounds.
+CR Smith windows with internal timber sills and surrounds.
 (Image credit: CR Smith)

 CR Smith claims to operate with a very thorough, hands-on approach.

-First, there’s an initial consultation (virtually, or in your home).
+First, there’s an initial consultation (virtually or in your home).
 During this consultation, an advisor will help you choose the style, colour and finish of your replacement windows.
 The consultant will walk through the options available and make recommendations based on the appearance and architecture of your property.
-CR Smith will measure your windows and detail the specifications.
+CR Smith will measure your windows and detail the specifications, before providing you with a bespoke quote.
 For virtual consultations, you may need to measure your windows in advance.

-The company states that installation generally begins upstairs (if your home has more than one storey) so that bathrooms/bedrooms are completed first.
-Four windows can be installed a day, but this can vary based on the size, location and choice of finish.
+The company states that installation generally begins upstairs (if your home has more than one floor) so that bathrooms/bedrooms are completed first.
+Four windows can be installed in a day, but this can vary based on the size, location and choice of finish.

 Once your windows are installed, decorators will varnish, wax and/or paint your internal sills.